 Gaylord amended its corporate governance guidelines to include a policy with respect to shareholder rights plans pursuant to the terms of a letter agreement dated as of January 13, 2012 entered into by Gaylord with TRT Holdings, Inc. and Robert Rowling.
-This rights plan policy governs the ability of Gaylord to adopt a new shareholder rights plan following the expiration of the Gaylord Rights Plan.
-In addition, at Gaylord's annual meeting of stockholders held on May 10, 2012, Gaylord's stockholders approved a non-binding shareholder proposal requesting that the Gaylord board of directors not extend expiration date of the Gaylord Rights Plan without stockholder approval.
-However, Gaylord could adopt a new shareholder rights plan at any time without stockholder approval as long as such adoption complies with the corporate governance guidelines of Gaylord.
+This rights plan policy governs the ability of Gaylord to adopt a new shareholder rights plan following the expiration of the Gaylord Rights Plan on August 12, 2012.
+In addition, at Gaylord's annual meeting of stockholders held on May 10, 2012, Gaylord's stockholders approved a non-binding shareholder proposal requesting that the Gaylord board of directors not extend the August 12, 2012 expiration date of the Gaylord Rights Plan without stockholder approval.
+However, Gaylord could adopt a new shareholder rights plan at any time following the expiration of the Gaylord Rights Plan without stockholder approval as long as such adoption complies with the corporate governance guidelines of Gaylord.